The Sofia: Upper stories

-On the upper stories, the facade is divided vertically into multiple bays and is faced with orange bricks.
+On the upper stories, the facade is divided vertically into multiple bays and is composed of orange bricks.
 Each story is separated by horizontal courses of black bricks, which run directly below the lintels of the windows.
 The outer bays contained wide 12-paned metal sash windows, originally divided into a transom above and a hopper below.
 The three center bays contain smaller sash windows, separated vertically by slightly projecting piers.
-The Columbus Avenue elevation contains setbacks with parapets at the 15th, 22nd, and 25th stories; there is also a parapet just below the roof.
+The Columbus Avenue elevation has setbacks with parapets at the 15th, 22nd, and 25th stories; there is also a parapet just below the roof.
 Each of the parapets is decorated with blue-and-white terracotta as well as cast stone ornament, which resemble the decoration above the main entrance.
 Above the 15th story, the windows on different stories are separated by spandrel panels with black horizontal or vertical bands.
 The three center bays are articulated with projecting vertical piers of brick, which end at terracotta parapets.
 The windows on the Columbus Avenue elevation were widened in the 1980s.

 The south elevation on 61st Street was originally a blank wall without windows.
-The original plans indicate that the south elevation was supposed to have setbacks, complementing those on the northern elevation, but those setbacks were never built.
+The original plans indicate that the south elevation was supposed to have setbacks complementing those on the northern elevation, but those setbacks were never built.
 Windows were added in the 1980s after the building was designated as a landmark.
-The 61st Street elevation contains horizontal bands, which wrap around from the Columbus Avenue elevation.
+The 61st Street elevation contains horizontal bands, which are continuations of the bands on the Columbus Avenue elevation.
 The center of the wall contains a projecting pavilion, which formerly housed the garage's elevator shafts and is one bay deep.
 It is decorated with black geometric ornamentation.
 Adjacent to this pavilion, there were steel-and-concrete balconies on each story, connected by an emergency-exit stair tower.

 The black bands of the facade wrap around to the east and north elevations.
 There are three window bays in the center of the east elevation.
 The north elevation has very few windows.